sourcevault/binapi/readme.md

 .. **List**

 In the above example we used a flat object where there is loss of information regarding order.
-In case order matters then use `binapi.list`( default is `binapi.obj` ) :
+In case order matters then use `binapi.list`:

 ```js